-Visit our Christmas ideas channel for more festive inspiration
+See all of our brilliant ideas here: Christmas ideas for festive inspiration

 To make the most of a subtle earthy room like this stick to natural foliage.
 Go foraging for ferns, pinecones and piece of evergreen branches to drape over the mantelpiece.
 Hang strands of foliage at varying heights from the mantelpiece.
 Give them a quick spray with some artificial snow to give them a frosted look as a finishing touch.

 8. Mix candlesticks with tea lights

 Candles are one of the simplest and most effective Christmas decorations.
 Mantelpieces are the perfect place for them as they won’t be knocked over by excited kids (and parents).
 Create a varied display with candle sticks in a vibrant blue and tea lights in complimentary gold holders, they’ll look as pretty during the day as they do lit up in the evening.

 9. Spell out a festive message

 Big, brash details are what modern glamour is all about.
 For festive flamboyance build your own garland by bulking out an artificial one with gold-sprayed foliage and a mix of boldly coloured baubles.
 Gold letters spelling out a seasonal word or message cap things off.

 Create a holiday focal point by filling an empty hearth with a stack of beautifully gift-wrapped packages in co-ordinating foils and ribbons, topped with baubles and handmade gift tags.
 Keep the mantel itself simple with a row of coloured glass candle holders and mini tea lights.
 Hang a few of your favourite cards from a length of satin ribbon and finish off with a garland of greenery above.